ytthuan/LeoSQLServerRServices/CampaignManagement/SQLR/readme.md

 * step3b_train_model.sql

 ### Step 3c: Predicting (Scoring)
 In this step, we create a stored procedure [dbo].[TestModel] that scores the two trained models on the testing set, and then compute performance metrics (AUC and accuracy among others).
 The predictions are written in a table called “Prediction_Test”, and the performance metrics are written in “metrics_table”.
+The best model name based on AUC is written to the table "best_model".

 Before proceeding to the next step, the user might want to inspect the metrics_table in order to select himself the model to be used for campaign recommendations.
-Since the AUC does not depend on the chosen decision threshold for the models, it is wiser to use it for model comparison
+Since the AUC does not depend on the chosen decision threshold for the models, it is wiser to use it for model comparison.
+The PowerShell script will use by default the best model based on AUC but will give the user the option of choosing the other model.

 Input: